Balancing uneven team games - An attempt at quantifying the advantage of the larger team

 Best Player of Smaller Team - dependent model

-@Sprung plausibly suggested to discriminate by the rating of the Best Player of the Smaller Team (BPST), because they are the one with the double comm.
-In this second model, epad is a 2d array indexed by both team sizes and rating class, for which I used just “high rating” and “low rating” (I think the data would get too thin with more).
-I then used a smoothened version of if BPST_Elo < 2000 then epad_low else epad_high as follows.
-Let b be the Elo of the BPST, then define the “Rating highness” as:
+is a 2d array indexed by both team sizes and rating class, for which I used just “high rating” and “low rating” (I think the data would get too thin with more).
+I then used a smoothened version of if BPST_Elo < 2000 then epad_low else epad_high

-\[ \text{rh}(b) := \text{sigmoid}\left(\frac{b - 2000}{200}\right) \] \[ P(\text{team 1 wins } | r, b) = \text{sigmoid}\left( r + \text{rh}(b) \cdot \text{epad}_\text{high} + (1 - \text{rh}(b)) \cdot \text{epad}_\text{low} \right) \] The BPST model uses the same prior for each epad as the simple model.
+, to keep the model differentiable.\[ \text{rh}(b) := \text{sigmoid}\left(\frac{b - 2000}{200}\right) \] \[ P(\text{team 1 wins } | r, b) = \text{sigmoid}\left( r + \text{rh}(b) \cdot \text{epad}_\text{high} + (1 - \text{rh}(b)) \cdot \text{epad}_\text{low} \right) \] The BPST model uses the same prior for each epad as the simple model.

 Results for the joint models: